 I recently shifted to GeneratePress from my previous theme i.e FocusBlog.
-After shifting to the new theme, I noticed that this is the best theme I’ve encountered in my blogging career.
+After shifting to the new theme, I noticed that this is the best theme I’ve ever encountered in my blogging career.

 In this post, let me present you GeneratePress review, and describe what are all the features that this theme has got to offer you.

 GeneratePress is a freemium theme developed by Tom Usborne.
 The main objectives of the theme is to be lightweight and load superfast.
 The theme is super mobile-friendly.